reponche/Weatherbot-2.0/README.rst

 Description
 ===========

-This bot for Telegram can show you the weather.
+This telegram bot can show you the weather.

 How to use
 ==========

 You need to find bot on the Telegram.
-Write ``/start`` and bot will be launch.
+Write ``/start`` and bot will will be launched.
 After that you can use various commands to get information about the weather.

 Commands